I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

-But Barry Bonds is a bit of a special case.
-He was THE best baseball player of his era, however his career was stained with steroid allegations.
+Barry Bonds was THE best baseball player of his era; however, his career was stained by steroid allegations.

-Collectors bid up Bonds rookie cards on hopes of the Hall in 2022 but that didn't happen.
+Collectors bid up Barry Bonds rookie cards on hopes of him earning induction to the Hall of Fame in 2022, but that didn’t happen.

-Bonds still has an outside shot to get to the Hall in the coming years, so maybe we should still consider Bonds rookie cards as an investment?
+Bonds still has an outside shot at getting to the Hall in the coming years, so collectors might be wise to consider Bonds rookie cards as an investment.

-The challenge, for collectors, is that card makers produced his rookie cards in massive quantities.
+The challenge for collectors is that card makers produced his baseball cards in massive quantities.

 But some of Bonds rarer and most valuable rookie cards from 1986 and 1987, especially in top condition, might be worth another look.

-This buying guide will you determine what Barry Bonds rookie cards to invest in.
+This buying guide will help you determine what Barry Bonds rookie cards to invest in.

 As always, if you have any questions, shoot me an email at chris@allvintagecards.com.